Hand transplantation: Other hand transplantation surgeries

 The first hand transplant to achieve prolonged success was directed by a team of Kleinert Kutz Hand Care surgeons including Warren C. Breidenbach, Tsu-Min Tsai, Luis Scheker, Steven McCabe, Amitava Gupta, Russell Shatford, William O'Neill, Martin Favetto and Michael Moskal in cooperation with the Christine M. Kleinert Institute, Jewish Hospital and the University of Louisville in Louisville, Kentucky.
 The procedure was performed on New Jersey native Matthew Scott on January 14, 1999.
 Scott had lost his hand in a fireworks accident at age 24.
 Later that year, the Philadelphia Phillies baseball team asked him to throw the ceremonial first pitch.
-The Louisville group went on to perform the first five hand transplants in the United States and have performed 12 hand transplants in ten recipients as of 2016.
+The Louisville group went on to perform the first five hand transplants in the United States, and had performed 12 hand transplants in ten recipients as of 2016.

 In contrast to the earlier attempts at hand transplantation, the Louisville group had performed extensive basic science research and feasibility studies for many years before their first clinical procedure (for example, Shirbacheh et al., 1998).
 There was also considerable transparency and institutional review board oversight involved in the screening and selection of prospective patients.

 In March 2000, a team of surgeons at the University of Innsbruck in Austria began a series of three bilateral hand transplants over six years.
 The first was an Austrian police officer who had lost both hands attempting to defuse a bomb.
 He has completed an around-the-world solo motorcycle trip using his transplanted hands.

 University of Louisville doctors also performed a successful hand transplant on Michigan native Jerry Fisher in February 2001, and Michigan resident David Savage in 2006.

 On 14 January 2004, the team of Professor Jean-Michel Dubernard (Edouard-Herriot Hospital, France) declared a five-year-old double hand transplant a success.
 The lessons learned in this case, and in the 26 other hand transplants (6 double) which occurred between 2000 and 2005, encouraged other transplant operations of such organs as the face, abdominal wall, and larynx.